Roof Repair San Antonio

 - The material used for underlay is resistant to fire, which has obvious safety benefits.

-While the asphalt saturated felt is a common form of roofing underlay, a newer, synthetic material has become more popular in recent years.
+While the asphalt-saturated felt is a common form of roofing underlay, a newer, synthetic material has become more popular in recent years.
 It is lightweight and easier to install.
-The newer synthetic fabric also offers options that may not be available in traditional underlay.
+The newer synthetic fabric also offers options that may not be available in the traditional underlay.
 For example, Elite Roofing Solutions can offer you options that will absorb less heat, providing benefits for the shingles and the home.

-Another roofing underlay option can defend the structure from ice collection and wind driven rain issues.
+Another roofing underlay option can defend the structure from ice collection and wind-driven rain issues.
 Some of these newer products self-adhere and are easily installed and provide excellent weather protection.
 Other specific choices might specialize in other benefits, like allowing less water vapor to pass through them to the decking below.

 Which underlay do you need?
 Well, when you type in “Roofing Contractors San Antonio TX,” there will be many companies from which to choose.
 Not all of them will be able to answer this question effectively.
-But a certified professional roofing company will be able assess your home’s climate, age and pitch, to maximize homeowner benefit.
+But a certified professional roofing company will be able to assess your home’s climate, age, and pitch, to maximize homeowner benefit.
 Not all choices are wise ones.
 For instance, if the attic does not have proper ventilation, then an ice and water protector could actually make the situation more vulnerable to problems.
-Yet with proper venting, this protector can actually be greatly beneficial in high winds or hurricane prone areas.
+Yet with proper venting, this protector can actually be greatly beneficial in high winds or hurricane-prone areas.
 The team at Elite Roofing Solutions will walk you through these options.